MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-XII-Transportation-Security-Administration-Department-Homeland-Security/subchapter-C-Civil-Aviation-Security/part-1542-Airport-Security/subpart-C-Operations/section-1542.209.md

 (4) Others designated by TSA.

-(k) *Recordkeeping.* The airport operator must maintain the following information:
+(k) *Recordkeeping.* The airport operator must maintain the following information associated with an individual's current identification (ID) media in electronic or paper form, as authorized by TSA:

-(1) *Investigations conducted before December 6, 2001.* The airport operator must maintain and control the access or employment history investigation files, including the criminal history records results portion, or the appropriate certifications, for investigations conducted before December 6, 2001.

-(2) *Fingerprint application process on or after December 6, 2001.* Except when the airport operator has received a certification under paragraph (n) of this section, the airport operator must physically maintain, control, and, as appropriate, destroy the fingerprint application and the criminal record.
+(1) *Fingerprint application.* Except when the airport operator has received a certification under paragraph (n) of this section, the airport operator must physically maintain, control, and, as appropriate, destroy the fingerprint application and the criminal record.
 Only direct airport operator employees may carry out the responsibility for maintaining, controlling, and destroying criminal records.

-(3) *Certification on or after December 6, 2001.* The airport operator must maintain the certifications provided under paragraph (n) of this section.
+(2) *Certifications.* The airport operator must maintain the certifications provided under paragraph (n) of this section.

-(4) *Protection of records—all investigations.* The records required by this section must be maintained in a manner that is acceptable to TSA and in a manner that protects the confidentiality of the individual.
+(3) *Protection of records.* The records required by this section must be maintained in a manner that is acceptable to TSA and in a manner that protects the confidentiality of the individual.

-(5) *Duration—all investigations.* The records identified in this section with regard to an individual must be maintained until 180 days after the termination of the individual's unescorted access authority.
+(4) *Duration.* The records identified in this section with regard to an individual must be maintained until 180 days after the termination of the individual's unescorted access authority.
 When files are no longer maintained, the criminal record must be destroyed.

 (l) *Continuing responsibilities.* (1) Each individual with unescorted access authority on December 6, 2001, who had a disqualifying criminal offense in paragraph (d) of this section on or after December 6, 1991, must, by January 7, 2002, report the conviction to the airport operator and surrender the SIDA access medium to the issuer.